 4) Bobolink (Dolichonyx oryzivorus)

-Spotting a male is straightforward: black below, white rump, golden nape, and that unmistakable song from low perches.
-Females are streaked and much duller, so concentrate on the black-and-white contrast to confirm a singing male.
-Long-term banding and radar studies indicate that Bobolinks reach peak abundance on breeding grounds in May through early June, with sharp declines by late June.
+Identifying a male is easy due to his black underside, white patch on the rump, golden nape, and distinct song sung from a low perch.
+Females are streaky and rather drab, so focus your attention on the singing to confirm a male.
+Long-term banding and radar studies show that Bobolinks are most abundant on their breeding grounds from mid-May to early June, then there is a steep decline in numbers by the end of June.

 Bobolinks travel roughly 12,500 miles round-trip between North American grasslands and South American wintering grounds in the Pampas region of Argentina and Bolivia.
 That ranks among the longest migrations of any New World songbird, and it explains why departure timing is so compressed and predictable each year.